 - Affectionate Nickname: He and Paperinik have several for each other: his favorite seems to be "old cape".

-- Arbitrary Scepticism: Alien vampires, a scientist turned into a humanoid star and time-traveling thieves?
+- Arbitrary Skepticism: Alien vampires, a scientist turned into a humanoid star and time-traveling thieves?
 Sure, why not.
 Magic?
 That's ridiculous.

 - Artificial Intelligence: In his own words, the most sophisticated ever built.